Do EV chargers need surge protection?

 Do electric vehicle (EV) chargers need Surge Protection?

 In the past, Surge Protection Devices have been entirely optional in electric vehicle charger installations.
-However, due to new wiring regulations (18th Edition Amendment 2) that came into force in September 2022, the question – Do EV chargers need Surge Protection? – is no longer a straightforward answer.
+However, due to wiring regulations (18th Edition Amendment 2) that came into force in September 2022, the question – Do EV chargers need Surge Protection? – is no longer a straightforward answer.
 In fact, it’s up to you as to whether you want a Surge Protection Device to protect your electric car charger from power surges.

 But don’t worry – we are going to explain everything you need to know about EV chargers and Surge Protection, including what a Surge Protection Device is, who can install EV charger Surge Protection Devices and answer whether you should invest in a Surge Protection Device.